aushacker/os-tools/day2/nfs/README.md

 Notes:

+1. The PV provides a claimRef to prevent the PV being claimed by other PVCs
 1. The PVC references the PV through the volumeName field
 1. Empty storageClassName is required to prevent dynamic allocation